-- logistics – Does your product expensive and require insurance?
+- logistics – Is your product expensive and require insurance?
 Is your product heavy?
 If your product is heavy and bulky you need to find a spin studio, which can manage it.
-Maybe it’s more cost-effective to shot your product in your warehouse?
-Or maybe it’s easier to make a 360° images with CGI? – in some situations, if you have a 3D model (you are a designer and producer) it might be equally informative.
+Maybe it’s more cost-effective to shoot your products in your warehouse?
+Or maybe it’s easier to make 360° images with CGI? – in some situations, if you have a 3D model (you are a designer and producer) it might be equally informative.
 Imagine a 360° spin of an industrial machine.

 - volumes – the higher volumes can put you in a better negotiating position unless you have a difficult product to stand on its own on a turntable (then see the point above).